ipfs-shipyard/pm-discussify/README.md

 - Verify ownership of the comments via signatures, also detailed in the RFC

 Approximate end date: 19th October
-Desired end in time: 12th October because [MozFest](https://mozillafestival.org/) happening 22nd-28th October
+Desired end in time: 12th October because [MozFest](https://mozillafestival.org/) is happening 22nd-28th October

 ### MVP